Estimated reading time: 7 minutes

 One of the most important steps after getting an electrician degree is acquiring an apprenticeship.
 Applying for an apprenticeship may require some additional testing.
 This will usually include a basic test of reading comprehension and math.

-You’ll also need to interview for the position but don’t worry because your program will give you the necessary advice to landing your dream apprenticeship.
+You’ll also need to interview for the position but don’t worry because your program will give you the necessary advice to land your dream apprenticeship.

 Early in your apprenticeship, you’ll only get the chance to work on simple jobs but the more experience you gain the more complicated jobs you’ll be a part of.